Tillandsia stricta Sol. ex Ker Gawl.

-Tillandsia stricta is an evergreen, clump-forming, short-stemmed, perennial with leaves arranged into thick rosettes that grows epiphytically.
-It is a medium size species up to 4 inches (10 cm) across and up to 8 inches (20 cm) high.
-The leaves are recurved and covered with a kind of frost like scales, lanceolate, pointed, longer than the scape and grows a bright red or bright rose spike with bright blue flowers.
+Tillandsia stricta is an evergreen, clump-forming, short-stemmed perennial with leaves arranged into thick rosettes that grow epiphytically.
+It is a medium-size species up to 4 inches (10 cm) across and up to 8 inches (20 cm) high.
+The leaves are recurved and covered with a kind of frost like scales, lanceolate, pointed, longer than the scape, and grows a bright red or bright rose spike with bright blue flowers.
 The spike is first held upright but then droops as it lengthens.

 How to Grow and Care

-A bright, sunny window, alcove or porch where the Air Plant gets some protection from full sun is ideal for these plants.
+A bright, sunny window, alcove, or porch where the Air Plant gets some protection from the full sun is ideal for these plants.
 Remember, they grow in tree canopies and mountains where they get dabbled light and some shade.
 Too much direct sunlight will lead to your plant drying out or the leaves burning.
-Yes, plants can get sunburns just like we do… – See more at: How to Grow and Care for Air Plants.
+Yes, plants can get sunburns just like we do.
+See more at How to Grow and Care for Air Plants.

 - Back to genus Tillandsia